kostin-kirill/devops-interview-task/README.md

 ssh-keygen -t rsa -b 4096
 ```

-# This Download the source code and structure description
+# Download the source code and structure description

 To get this service download  it in your cloud shell home directory  by using: